web-work-tools/web-work-tools.github.io/_posts/2019-06-01-from-jekyll-hpstr-to-hugo.md

 1. `mmistakes/hpstr-jekyll-theme` is archived, and you can no longer submit issues or pull-requests.
 2. Hugo has a lot of support from the development community, and is growing quickly in features and popularity.
-3. It can be really hard finding working jekyll themes.
+3. More options.
-4. There are a lot of awesome Hugo themes that generally seem to be operational.
+4. Learn new skills.
 5. I know of some indieweb themes.
 6. `/themes/` directory allows for easy testing and switching between new themes.

 ## HPSTR Jekyll vs Hugo

 I'm looking through different releases of Hugo to see which will run HPSTR, since its an old theme and won't run in the newest version.
 If you have a newer suggestion, feel free to shout out.
 I will also find out what the options are.

 ### Releases